SaaS Content Writing: How to Boost Conversions & Engagement

 They’re ranking for terms like “competitor keywords” and “how to choose SEO keywords.”
-An SEO content optimization tool like Surfer will generate leads from ranking for keywords like these.
+An SEO content optimization tool like Surfer will generate leads from ranking for relevant keywords like these.

 You haven’t been living in a cave for the last two decades.
 I’m sure you don’t need to be sold on the importance of SEO and content marketing to your business.
+So let’s focus on the specific steps that get you writing SaaS content that generates leads and customers in no time.

-Getting Started: Content Outline & Editorial Guidelines
+1. Create Content Outline & Use Editorial Guidelines

 Outside of sharing this resource with our writers, we ask our writers to follow these rules:

-• Vary Sentence Length: Vary the sentence length to make your content engaging.
+- Vary Sentence Length: Vary the sentence length to make your content engaging.
 A mix between short sentences and longer sentences is ideal.

-• No Run-On Sentences: Always break up long sentences.
+- No Run-On Sentences: Always break up long sentences.
 If you’re using more than two commas in a sentence you probably need to split it up.

-• Keep it Simple: Imagine your reader is a college-educated person who speaks English as a second language.
+- Keep it Simple: Imagine your reader is a college-educated person who speaks English as a second language.
 This is your target audience.

-• Do a Final Check with Grammarly: We’ve used many grammar tools over the years.
+- Do a Final Check with Grammarly: We’ve used many grammar tools over the years.
 My favorite is Grammarly.
 I strongly recommend it.

 Our editorial guidelines are straightforward.
 We’ve used these guidelines for the guest post content we produce for sites like Hubspot, BigCommerce, Envato, and others.